RaikireHiuduo/BEEMS/etc/demo/HyperledgerFabric/CHEATCODE.md

 Notes:-

-- Very heavy.
-Please dedicate at least 3GB - 4GB of quota of connection before using.
+- Consider using the command on an unlimited quota connection.
   - It is depending on the size of the updates.
-- A strong connection is required.
-- You may want to run it daily.
+- You may want to run it daily to update the Hyperledger Fabric to the latest version.
   - You may also want to run it at least twice in case of bad connection breaking one part of the download.